FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 ## Validation

-To validate your package.xml file you can enable \"developer mode\" in the Addon Manager   * create a boolean variable called \"developerMode\" in the \"Addons\" parameter group and set it to True.
-When the Addon Manager finished reading the Addons database it will examine all available package.xml files for errors.
+To validate your package.xml file you can enable \"developer mode\" in the Addon Manager   * create a boolean variable called \"developerMode\" in the \"Addons\" parameter group and set it to True   * **Tools → Edit parameters... → BaseApp → Preferences → Addons → developerMode**.
+When the Addon Manager has finished reading the Addons database it will examine all available package.xml files for errors.

 ## Examples